Struggling to Reactivate Inactive Customers? AI Can Help

 How to Segment Inactive Customers

-By segmenting inactive customers, you can better understand their specific needs and behaviors, enabling you to develop tailored reactivation strategies.
+By segmenting inactive customers, you can better understand their specific needs and behaviours, enabling you to develop tailored reactivation strategies.

-By analyzing customer data, you can identify patterns and group users into meaningful categories.
+By analysing customer data, you can identify patterns and group users into meaningful categories.
 This makes it easier to design targeted campaigns that resonate with each segment.

 Behavior-Based Segmentation

-The first step in determining how to segment inactive customers is understanding your customer’s behavior.
+The first step in determining how to segment inactive customers is understanding your customers’ behaviour.

 Look for trends such as reduced frequency of purchases.
 Additionally, keep an eye out for fewer visits to your website and less interaction with your emails.

 Someone who is missing Inactive customers will need a different approach to outreach.
-A customer who hasn’t interacted in an entire year requires an even more customized approach.
+A customer who hasn’t interacted in an entire year requires an even more customised approach.

-Use behavioral insights to inform targeted strategies.
-For instance, automate targeted surveys, one to users who have gone inactive at six months, another for a one-year lapse.
+Use behavioural insights to inform targeted strategies.
+For instance, automate targeted surveys: one for users who have gone inactive after six months, and another for those who have lapsed for one year.

 Key indicators of inactivity include:

-- No purchases within a time period (3 months, 6 months, etc.)
+• No purchases within a period (3 months, 6 months, etc.)

 Demographic and Firmographic Segmentation